-On September 10, 1886, Hilda Doolittle was born in Bethlehem, Pennsylvania.
-She attended Bryn Mawr, as a classmate of Marianne Moore, and later the University of Pennsylvania where she befriended Ezra Pound and William Carlos Williams.
+Hilda Doolittle was born on September 10, 1886 in Bethlehem, Pennsylvania.
+She attended Bryn Mawr, where she was a classmate of Marianne Moore.
+She later enrolled at the University of Pennsylvania, where she befriended Ezra Pound and William Carlos Williams.

-In 1913 H. D. married Aldington, and in 1915 they had a daughter who died in childbirth.
-Soon after, Aldington joined the British Amy and left to serve in World War I. H. D. took over his role as the assistant editor of The Egoist, and in 1916, she published Sea Garden, her first poetry collection.
-Her brother was killed in action in 1918, and that same year, H. D. began a relationship with Annie Winifred Ellerman, a novelist who wrote under the name Bryher; the two lived together for almost forty years.
+H. D. travelled to Europe in 1911, intending to spend only a summer there, but remained abroad for the rest of her life.
+Through Pound, H. D. grew interested in and quickly became a leader of the Imagist movement, along with T. E. Hulme, F. S. Flint, Richard Aldington, and others.
+Some of her earliest poems gained recognition when they were published by Harriet Monroe in Poetry magazine in 1913.
+In the same year, H. D. married Aldington and, in 1915, they had a daughter who died during childbirth.
+Soon after, Aldington joined the British Amy and left to serve in World War I. H. D. took over his role as the assistant editor of The Egoist.
+In 1916, she published Sea Garden (Constable), her first poetry collection.
+Her brother was killed in action in 1918 and, that same year, H. D. began a relationship with Annie Winifred Ellerman, a novelist who wrote under the name Bryher; the two lived together for almost forty years.

 H. D. published numerous books of poetry, including Flowering of the Rod (Oxford University Press, 1946); Red Roses From Bronze (Random House, 1932); Collected Poems of H. D. (Boni and Liveright, 1925); Hymen (H. Holt and Company, 1921); and the posthumously published Helen in Egypt (Grove Press, 1961).
 She was also the author of several works of prose, including Tribute to Freud (Pantheon, 1956).